azb5499/AzuraMedia/README.md

 ## Reflection.

-Here's a polished version of your reflection:

-Reflection on the Project Experience

 When I first received this project, I was daunted by the task.
 Although I had some familiarity with JavaScript, I knew I had to improve my skills quickly.
 With only six days to complete the project, I dedicated myself to learning and implementing JavaScript on the backend.

 This project was an invaluable learning experience.
 I gained hands-on knowledge of using JavaScript to communicate with the frontend and build a full-scale web application.
 I applied various programming principles, such as the Open-Closed Principle, Single Responsibility Principle, and other design patterns.